Trace Maps on Rigid Stein Spaces: A generalized version of a connectedness result by Bosch

 The morphism $\iota \colon R \nach S$ is finite flat and injective, so $\phi$ is finite flat and surjective.
 Since the morphism $\phi$ is finite, $\faserphi z$ is a finite set, say

 Since $R$ has pure dimension, the base change $S=R \tens{K} K'$ also has pure dimension by \cite[Lemma 2.5]{Bos70}.
 Because $S$ is moreover distinguished, the formal fibers $Z'_+(z_i'), i=1, \ldots, n$ are connected by Theorem \ref{bosch faser zshgd}.
+Recall that formal fibers are admissible open in the ambient affinoid space (as is explained in \cite[page 26]{Bos77}), so $Z'_+(z_i')$ is open in $Z'$.
 Being a flat map between quasi-compact rigid $K$-spaces, $\phi$ is open by \cite[Corollary 5.11]{BL93}, so $\phi(Z'_+(z_i'))$ is open in $Z$ and hence a rigid (sub)space.
 In particular, the restriction $Z'_+(z_i') \nachsurj \phi(Z'_+(z_i'))$ is a surjective map of rigid spaces whose domain is connected, whence the codomain $\phi(Z'_+(z_i'))$ is also connected.
 On the other hand, $\phi$ is finite and hence proper, so $\phi$ maps closed analytic subsets to closed analytic subsets by \cite[Satz 4.1 and its proof]{Kie67a}, which is why $\phi(Z'_+(z_i'))$ is clopen in $Z$.
 Due to the commutativity of the diagram (\ref{diag bw red}) above, $\phi(Z'_+(z_i'))$ is contained in $Z_+(z)$, i.e.\ we can regard it as a (clopen) subset of $Z_+(z)$.
 Therefore, being clopen and connected, each $\phi(Z'_+(z_i'))$ is a connected component of $Z_+(z)$.
 On the other hand,

 by Corollary \ref{faserbeziehung}.
 Next we will show that $\phi(Z'_+(z_i'))=\phi(Z'_+(z_1'))$ for all $i=1, \ldots, n$, which then implies that $Z_+(z)=\phi(Z'_+(z_1'))$ due to (\ref{faservereinigung}) and thus completes the proof of the theorem.
 Since $\phi(z_i')=z=\phi(z_1')$, we conclude that $z \in \phi(Z'_+(z_1')) \cap \phi(Z'_+(z_i'))$, so $\phi(Z'_+(z_1')) \cap \phi(Z'_+(z_i')) \neq \varnothing$ for all $i$ which means that the connected components $\phi(Z'_+(z_1'))$ and $\phi(Z'_+(z_i'))$ must coincide. \end{proof}